MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/security-during-kernel-mode-debugging.md

 title: Security During Kernel-Mode Debugging
 description: Security During Kernel-Mode Debugging
-keywords: ["security considerations, kernel-mode debugging", "local kernel debugging, security considerations"] ms.date: 05/23/2017
+keywords: ["security considerations, kernel-mode debugging", "local kernel debugging, security considerations"] ms.date: 11/25/2024
 ---

 # Security During Kernel-Mode Debugging

-## <span id="ddk_security_during_kernel_mode_debugging_dbg"></span><span id="DDK_SECURITY_DURING_KERNEL_MODE_DEBUGGING_DBG"></span>

 Security during kernel-mode debugging is never about protecting the *target* computer.
 The target is completely vulnerable to the debugger -- this is the very nature of debugging.

 If a debugging connection was enabled during boot, it will remain vulnerable through the debugging port until its next boot.

 However, you should be concerned about security on the *host* computer.
 In an ideal situation, the debugger runs as an application on your host computer, but does not interact with other applications on this computer.
 There are three possible ways in which security problems could arise: